WebWithAman/Table-Layout-2/README.md

 ## Installation

 To use this project, you need to have a web browser that supports HTML and CSS.
-You also need to have the [flag-icon-css] library installed or linked in your HTML file.
 You can download the project files from this GitHub repository or clone it using the following command:

 ```bash
 git clone https://github.com/webwithaman/flag-coloured-table.git